Grammys 2018: Start time, how to stream and more

 CBS All Access

 You can watch the Grammys on CBS All Access if you live in one of these 185 markets where the service offers live TV.
-CBS All Access costs $5.99 a month (or $9.99 a month for no commercials), but there is a 7-day free trial for new subscribers.
-It's available on a wide variety of streaming devices, including Apple TV, Amazon Fire TV, Google Chromecast and Roku.
-You can also get it on game consoles like the PlayStation 4 or Xbox One and phones and tablets running Android or iOS.
+CBS All Access costs $5.99 a month (or $9.99 a month for no commercials during on-demand shows), but there is a 7-day free trial for new subscribers.
+It's available on a wide variety of streaming devices, including Apple TV ($179.00 at Apple), Amazon Fire TV ($69.99 at Amazon.com), Google Chromecast and Roku.
+You can also get it on game consoles like the PlayStation 4 or Xbox One ($248.72 at Amazon.com) and phones and tablets running Android or iOS.
 (For the record: CNET is a division of CBS.)

 PlayStation Vue